ricsix19/ricsix19/README.md

 ## 🌱 Currently Exploring

-- 🚀 Deepening my knowledge of Java with simple projects like my Task Manager application.
+- 🚀 Java and it's mysteries.
-- 🌱 I'm currently exploring JavaFX and other UI frameworks such as Tkinter.
+- 🌱 Diving deep into Blockchain technology for my thesis work.

 ## 🔭 Currently working on
-- I'm currently collaborating with my mates MartinezHrcz and mzsl03.
-We are working on a Fitness Journey Application in C#
+- I'm currently working on my thesis work which concludes Real Estate and Land registration using Blockchain technology.
-- I'm working on an application in Python that helps you to regulate when to shut down your own computer.
+- On the side I'm working on an application in Python that helps you to regulate when to shut down your own computer.

 Thanks for stopping by!
 <!--